Skip to main content

 Step 1: Create Your Comparison Framework

-Start by creating a spreadsheet (we recommend the Mulebuy Spreadsheet as your template) with these columns: Platform Name, Country Coverage, Service Fee, Domestic Shipping Cost, Consolidation Fee, QC Options, Return Policy, Payment Methods, Support Quality, Total Cost for $100 Purchase.
+Start by creating a spreadsheet (we recommend the Allchinabuy Spreadsheet as your template) with these columns: Platform Name, Country Coverage, Service Fee, Domestic Shipping Cost, Consolidation Fee, QC Options, Return Policy, Payment Methods, Support Quality, Total Cost for $100 Purchase.

 Step 2: Evaluate Service Fees and Hidden Costs